About the bill

 Apr 5, 1979

-The “H.R.” in “H.R.
-3486” means this is a House of Representatives bill in the United States Congress.
+This is a House of Representatives bill in the United States Congress (indicated by the “H.R.” in “H.R.
+3486”).
 A bill must be passed by both the House and Senate in identical form and then be signed by the President to become law.